 - 1. You must be in the message and the message must be in you. - Haggai 1:13, Then spoke Haggai the LORD's messenger in the LORD's message unto the people, saying, I am with you, saith the LORD. - 2.
 Remember that your first thirty seconds will set the precedent for your whole presentation.
 This becomes more and more important, the shorter amount of time you have. - 3.
 If the pastor has stopped talking when you are coming forward, begin to speak when you are walking toward the pulpit. - 4.
 Be organized.
 Know where you are going and how you are going to get there.
 (In your presentation) - 5.
 Smile.
-Show a joyful excited spirit about being in that church.
+Show a joyful excited spirit for being in that church.
 It does not matter how much time you have been given, what your accommodations are like or what kind of love offering you think they might give.
-If you are tired, fighting with your wife or discouraged...smile by faith! - 6.
-Be energetic.
-You will be tired at times.
-You may have just driven for hours to be at a church.
+If you are tired, fighting with your wife or discouraged....smile by faith! - 6.
+Be Energetic.
+I know you will be tired at times.
+I know you may have just drive four hours to be at a church.
 I know you may have been away from home for two months.
 It is not the fault of the people you stand before.
 Give them your best and all.
 Be tired driving home but do not be tired at the church. - 7.
-Be confident, but not prideful.
+Be Confident.
+I did not say prideful.
 Exude a confidence in the God that has called you, the Bible that you preach and that you are His man for the particular field you represent.
-This point will be taken wrong and abused, do not be arrogant. - 8.
-Be loving.
+This point will be taken wrong and abused.
+I am not telling you to be arrogant. - 8.
+Be Loving.
 Love God with all your heart and love these dear people.
+I read in one of Brother Hyles books years ago how he would sit on the podium and look at the people and love them before he preached.
+Make it a conscience effort to do the same in every church you are in.
 People can tell if you are there just for a love offering.
-Be there first for the Lord and then for them. - 9.
-Connect with the people.
+Be there first for the Lord and then for them.
+Love the people.

+- 9. Connect with the people.
 Help them to identify with your life, field and family.
 Help them to see the need and feel the pain.
-Do not preach at them but to them.
+Don't preach at them but to them.
 Take them to the field with you in your presentation and help them say, "We have got to reach these people." - 10.
-Be spiritual.
+Be Spiritual.
 If God does not do the work it will not get done.
-Walk with God and ask Him to work in you so that He may work through you.

-- 11. Be positive.
+This does not relieve us of our responsibilities that we must do but helps us understand when the altar is full that God is at work.
+Walk with God and ask Him to work in you so that He may work through you. - 11.
+Be Positive.
 Negative missionary "Things are not moving as fast as we had expected.
 We have not seen very many new churches lately.
 Pastor, I sure hope we'll get to the field sometime next year" - Positive Missionary "God is blessing us in an incredible way.
 The support is really coming in lately.
 We ARE making all the plans to leave for the field, God willing, in (month), (year)." - Presentations, prayer letters, and conversations should all show positive, confidence in the Lord and His calling. - The point: Everyone wants to get on board with a winner, not with a looser!